Joe Canning: Senior

 On 29 November 2020 in the All-Ireland semi-final against Limerick, Canning scored four points from sideline balls which was a new championship record.
 Limerick went on to win the game by 0–27 to 0-24.

 On 24 July 2021, in the All-Ireland qualifiers against Waterford, Canning scored nine points during the game to overtake Henry Shefflin and become the top scorer in the history of the hurling championship on a total of 27 goals and 485 points.

 Retirement

 On 28 July 2021, Canning announced his retirement from inter-county hurling.

 Media career

-Canning has appeared as a pundit on RTÉ's coverage of championship hurling.
+Since 2022, Canning has appeared as a pundit on RTÉ Sport's coverage of championship hurling.

 In January 2023, he was featured in the first episode of series 21 of Laochra Gael.

 Personal life

 In September 2010, Canning was appointed an Ambassador for UNICEF Ireland, he is also a brand ambassador for Audi.

-He married Megan Hoare in November 2022 in County Limerick and runs a restaurant in Galway and a bar in Athlone.
+He married Megan Hoare in November 2022 in County Limerick and they have a daughter named Josie born in 2024.
+He runs a restaurant in Galway and a bar in Athlone.